 where $v_i(\bm{x})=1/2(x+\nabla^2_{xy}c(\bm{x}_i)y)$.
-Note that $\Ph_i$ is an affine volume preserving map thus we have $1 = \frac{\alpha_i^{2d}}{2^d} \vert \text{det}(\nabla_{xy}^2c(\bm{x}_i))\vert$.
+Note that $\Ph_i$ is an affine volume preserving map thus we have $1 = \frac{\alpha_i^{2d}}{2^d} \vert \det(\nabla_{xy}^2c(\bm{x}_i))\vert$.
 The determinant and the cross derivative are continuous which implies $I = \inf_{\bm{x}\in X^2} \vert \det(\nabla^2_{xy}c(\bm{x})) \vert> 0$ by the infinitesimal twist condition on $c$.
 We conclude that

-\end{proof} We will use this lemma in the specific case ofa duality gap function where $\ph,\ps$ are Kantorovich potentials for the optimal transport problem.
-Note that there is no dependence in $\ep$ and thus the quadratic detachment framework can be used to derive the rates found in the quadratic cost case.
-It is known (see \cite{nutz2022rate,carlier2022convergence}) that for infinitesimally twisted cost and compactly supported marginals of finite entropy, the regularized problem \ref{eq:EOT} satisfies the following inequality for some real $M$
+\end{proof} We will use this Lemma in the specific case of a duality gap function where $\ph,\ps$ are Kantorovich potentials for the optimal transport problem.
+Note that there is no dependence on $\ep$ and thus the quadratic detachment framework can be used to derive the rates found in the quadratic cost case.
+It is known (see \cite{nutz2022rate,carlier2022convergence}) that for infinitesimally twisted cost and compactly supported marginals of finite entropy, the regularized problem \eqref{eq:EOT} satisfies the following inequality for some real $C$

-We formally recall that convergence result in the following lemma.
+We formally recall that convergence result in the following Lemma.

 \begin{lemma} \cite[Theorem 3.8, Lemma 3.13]{nutz2022rate} Assume that $\mu_i$ are compactly supported and $c\in \mathcal{C}^2(\Omega^2)$ is infinitesimally twisted.
 Then there is $C > 0$ such that, as $\ep \to 0$